Inedo/inedo-docs/Content/proget/feeds/pypi/howto-pypi-publish.md

 To use your `internal-pypi` feed when installing packages you can either set it globally with the `pip config` command or run the `pip install` command.
 You can also install packages using either [PipEnv](/docs/proget/feeds/pypi#authenticate-pipenv) or [Poetry](/docs/proget/feeds/pypi#authenticate-poetry).

 ### Using `pip config`

-To configure pip to use a [pip config](https://pip.pypa.io/en/stable/topics/configuration/) file to store the feed, you will need to use the [pip config](https://pip.pypa.io/en/stable/cli/pip_config/) command with a `--global` parameter containing your feed endpoint URL.
+Using the pip config command will store your `internal-pypi` feed in the [pip config](https://pip.pypa.io/en/stable/topics/configuration/) file, setting it globally as a default source for all package installations.
+Use the [pip config](https://pip.pypa.io/en/stable/cli/pip_config/) command with a `--global` parameter containing your feed endpoint URL.
 For example, when globally setting your `internal-pypi` package on the ProGet server `proget.corp.local` you would enter:

 ```bash
 $ pip config --global set global.index-url https:/proget.corp.local/pypi/internal-pypi/simple